Nickssingh/Principal-Component-Analysis-Employee-Attrition-Prediction/README.md

 As shown above, the impact of PCA on Logistic Regression, KNN, and SVM was in alignment without our expectations – decrease in train time with negligible to small compromise on accuracy; the expected change in accuracy was not huge because the features, after reducing the number of variables using PCA, were good enough to explain 95% of the variation.
 However, the impact on Naive Bayes and Decision Tree was interesting.

 - Naive Bayes

 Impact on Naive Bayes was positive: computation time declined and accuracy increased.
 The performance of Naive Bayes classifier can be improved using preprocessing techniques, of which PCA is one.
 Correlated features can have a negative impact on Naive Bayes.
 PCA improves both accuracy and computational efficiency of Naive Bayes, as PCA tries to find uncorrelated variables and (depending upon the variation that needs to be retained) reduces number of features.

+- Decision Tree

+Impact of PCA on decision tree was negative: both computation time and accuracy suffered.
+Though the number of nodes did not change by huge amount (Before PCA: 237 & After PCA: 227), the depth of the tree increased quite visibly (Before PCA:14 & After PCA:23).